SeabassTheFish03/AlgosNotes/Design Techniques/Brute Force.md

 		a = a * x
 	a
 ```
 In this example, the **traveler** is the `for` loop, which executes a number of times equal to `n`.
-Since exponentiation is repeated multiplication, we can multiply `a` by `x` every iteration to simulate multiplying `x` with itself `n` times.
+Since exponentiation is repeated multiplication, we can multiply `a` by `x` every iteration, which is equivalent to multiplying `x` with itself `n` times.
 In the case that `n = 0`, the range will be invalid and the loop with not run at all, returning `1` as expected.

 The **checker** is a little sneakier.
-There are no `if` statements, so where is the conditional?
-Because this is such a simple example, we know exactly when the desired outcome is reached: when the loop ends.
-So, the question the checker is asking is "has the loop ended?"
+There are no `if` statements, but the key lesson of this example is to show how the checker can be built into the logic of the program.
+We know exactly when the desired outcome is reached: when the loop ends.
+So, the question the checker is notionally asking is "has the loop ended?"
 If yes, then it returns the answer; if not, it executes the loop again.

 The runtime of this example is $O(n)$ (see [[Big-O Notation]]).
 In fact, we know the runtime is exactly `n`, not just in the worst case, but in all cases.
 Since the loop never has a chance to break early, the worst case scenario is the only possible scenario.
+A possible speedup for this would be using a technique like [[Dynamic Programming]], at the cost of using more memory.
-### Example 3: Linear Search
+## Example 3: Linear Search
 **Problem**: Check if a given value is present in an array
 ```
 def contains(x: Int, arr: Array[Int]): Boolean =